tomasferrarisenda/backstage/README.md

 # Initial setup
 In order to turn this whole deployment into your own thing, we need to do some initial setup:

 1. Fork this repo.
-Keep the repository name "automate-all-the-things".
+Keep the repository name "backstage-lab".
 1. Clone the repo from your fork:

 ```bash